Mounika-Balusa05/localrepo/README.md

-## This is my local repo.
+# This is my local repo.

-In this repository i have learnt how to push a file/folder from vs code terminal.
+In this repository i have learned how to push a file/folder from vs code terminal.
-## Learning Journey
+# Learning Journey

 In this repository, I have learned how to push a file or folder from the VS Code terminal to GitHub.
 This includes the following steps: